vedro-universe/vedro-docs/docs/quick-start.md

 This flow wasn't accidental.
 It reflects Vedro's three core design principles:
 - **Readable**: Scenarios are easy to understand at a glance.
 The `Arrange–Act–Assert` structure, clear subject lines, and step names make intent obvious and reduce cognitive overhead.
 - **Scalable**: Contexts and effects keep your suite organized as it grows.
 Modular setup logic and atomic tests reduce duplication and make refactoring safe and painless.
 - **Pragmatic**: Vedro favors explicitness over magic.
-You stay in control of dependencies, state, and execution — writing plain Python, not bending to framework conventions.
+You stay in control of dependencies, state, and execution: writing plain Python, not bending to framework conventions.

 ## What's Next?

-The core concepts are in place — now it’s time to level up.
+The core concepts are in place, so now it’s time to level up.

 **Go Further**
 - ✅ [Assertions & Reporting](/docs/basics/assertions-and-reporting) – Make better checks, understand results faster